Rajinder Singh (spiritual master)

-Rajinder Singh (20 September 1946 in Delhi, India) is the head of the international non-profit organization Science of Spirituality (SOS), known in India as the Sawan Kirpal Ruhani Mission.
+Rajinder Singh (born 20 September 1946) is the head of the international, non-profit organization Science of Spirituality (SOS), also known in India as the Sawan Kirpal Ruhani Mission.
 To his disciples he is known as Sant Rajinder Singh Ji Maharaj.
-Singh is internationally recognized for his work toward promoting inner and outer peace through spirituality and meditation on the inner Light and Sound.
+Singh is known for his work toward promoting inner and outer peace through spirituality and meditation on the inner Light and Sound.